hakanonal/minibar/README.md

 - sweep!
 To do that I need my script to convert function and make sure to call sweep and give as callback parameter.
     - the sweep has started https://app.wandb.ai/hakanonal/minibar/sweeps/slche9g5

+- Meanwhile finally I have managed to setup remote connection to my local GPU development environment.
+Some helpful articles are below:
+    - [This](https://www.ssh.com/ssh/tunneling/example) article is for ssh tunnuling options I have used remote port forwarding for my local development environment.
+    - [This](https://www.ssh.com/ssh/sshd_config/) article is for sshd config.
+I have configured GatewayPorts config to yes in jump AWS server.
+    - [This](https://medium.com/maverislabs/proxyjump-the-ssh-option-you-probably-never-heard-of-2d7e41d43464) article is for how to config the ~/.ssh/config file so that I can easiy make connection via vscode.
+    - [This](https://www.everythingcli.org/ssh-tunnelling-for-fun-and-profit-autossh/) article gives info about autossh.
+It is needed for local development computer to keep alive the ssh connection to intermediate jump server.